 Turmeric comes in yellow powder form, which is familiar to people who usually cook food with this spice.
 Turmeric is also used as a coloring agent for other yellow things like cheese, butter, curry powder, mustard, and many more.

-Given the turmeric’s bright yellow color, it risks staining clothes, whether they may be light-colored or dark.
-In these instances, it’s essential to know what to do, avoiding worst-case scenarios.
+Given turmeric’s bright yellow color, it can stain clothes, whether they are light-colored or dark.
+In these instances, it’s essential to know what to do and avoid worst-case scenarios.

 Getting Rid of Turmeric Stains Out of White Clothes